 The list goes on and on.
 The more data you can gather on your customers to understand them, the better you will be able to deliver a truly customer-oriented and/or service-oriented experience.

 Here we talk about what it means to be customer-oriented, why doing right by your customers is not just a matter of collecting data on them but rather knowing how to use that data, and how prominent businesses – true success stories – have leveraged the concept of customer orientation to make a meaningful difference to their users – and their bottom line.

 Quick Customer Orientation Checklist

-From the very top of your organization to front-line workers, everyone in the organization must understand- through training, effective onboarding, and subtle yet constant and effective reminders that your goal is to improve customer service, customer What is retention?
-Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
-It is a key…, and customer experiences at every level of service delivery and provision.
+From the very top of your organization to front-line workers, everyone in the organization must understand- through training, effective onboarding, and subtle yet constant and effective reminders that your goal is to improve customer service, customer retention, and customer experiences at every level of service delivery and provision.